alphagov/inside-government-admin-guide/your-account/get-an-account.md

 * Use Preview if you’re practising (all content on Preview is overwritten every week, so it is not a good place to create any documents you wish to keep.)
 * Use Production if you are creating content to go live.
 * If you have not received an email, check your spam/junk folder.
-* If you still can't find it but believe that you have been registered, follow the steps for [forgot passphrase](http://alphagov.github.io/inside-government-admin-guide/your-account/forgot-your-passphrase.html) to trigger an email.
+* If you still can't find it but you have been registered, follow the steps for [forgot passphrase](http://alphagov.github.io/inside-government-admin-guide/your-account/forgot-your-passphrase.html) to trigger an email.
 * Set a passphrase that’s strong but memorable.

 ![Get an account 2](get-an-account-2.png)